Marvel Duel

-Marvel Duel is a mobile collectible card game developed and published by NetEase in collaboration with Marvel Entertainment.
-It is a multiplayer game available for both Android and iOS, in which the players battle each other using cards representing characters from the Marvel Universe.
+Marvel Duel is a mobile multiplayer collectible card game developed and published by NetEase in collaboration with Marvel Entertainment for Android and iOS.
+In this game, the players (led by Gwen Poole) battle each other using cards representing characters from the Marvel Universe.
 Like NetEase's other Marvel title Marvel Super War, this game is not a global release and is only available in select countries, launching in Thailand, Indonesia, Philippines, and Malaysia and later expanding to Singapore, Taiwan, Hong Kong and Macau.
 The game is free-to-play with a game shop that sells packs and cards in addition to various cosmetic items.

+Plot

+The story follows the invasion of the villainous metafictional Dark Gwenpool into the past as she steals the superpowers of the heroes of the Marvel Universe, as her heroic present-day counterpart, the game's protagonist Gwen Poole, a girl from the real world, must help the heroes, including Spider-Man, Iron Man, Thor Odinson, and Star-Lord, track her future self down before she brings all of creation to an end.

 Gameplay

 Collection

 The majority of the game's cards represent heroes and villains from the Marvel Comics, with the rest split between the "item", "tactic" and "event" card types.
 Cards are divided by rarity into Common, Rare, Epic and Incomparable, with each booster pack containing at least one card of Rare of higher quality.
 Players get a small amount of cards and booster packs from the daily challenges, with the option to purchase more with two in-game currencies: one awarded by playing games and another available through real money purchase.
 Players are unable to trade cards between each other; instead after obtaining four copies of a card, any subsequent copies will be converted to a type of crystals, which in large quantities allow the players to create the desired cards directly.